Deniers of the Resurrection:

 - “The Resurrection of the Savior is not properly a fact of the historical order.
-It is a fact of merely the supernatural order (neither demonstrated nor demonstrable) which the Christian conscience gradually derived from other facts.” —CONDEMNED by Pope St. Pius X, Lamentabili Sane (1907), error no. 36
+It is a fact of merely the supernatural order (neither demonstrated nor demonstrable) which the Christian conscience gradually derived from other facts.” —CONDEMNED by Pope St. Pius X, Decree Lamentabili Sane, error n.
+36

 - “And if Christ be not risen again, your faith is vain, for you are yet in your sins.”
 (1 Cor 15:17)